 Norie’s fifth book, Butterfly, published on Earth Day 1990, is the original source of the cultural meme for positive cultural transformation that has been picked up by Deepak Chopra, Elisabet Sahtouris, Barbara Marx Hubbard and many others.
 Butterfly, has become a popular global meme that compares humanity’s ongoing transformation with the process of metamorphosis.
 Through the Center for New National Security (CNNS), she launched a 37-year experiment in democracy that she calls “The Best Game on Earth.”
 See www.bestgame.org.

-Megan is a seeker of inspiration and wisdom.
-She is passionate about helping to create a world where women and men feel safe to bring their entire selves to truly collaborate.
-She serves as a creative leader, strategist, co-creator, storyteller, content curator, diversity specialist and partnership cultivator for inspired experience across mediums.
-Megan recently founded the 21st Century Leadership for Diversity Movement and Summit.
-With a background in film, Megan became one of the first female CEO’s in the game industry and with her team, pioneered a new market niche – inspiring games for girls, with the Nancy Drew game franchise.
+Megan is a lifetime learner, passionate about creating a world where women and men feel safe enough to truly collaborate.
+With a background in film, she serves as a creative strategist, director, storyteller and partnership cultivator for inspired experience.
+Megan recently founded the 21st Century Leadership for Diversity network, a collective force across industries championing leadership for the greater good.
+She became one of the first female CEO’s in the video game industry and with her team, pioneered a new market niche – inspiring video games for girls, with the Nancy Drew game franchise.
 Awards include: “Game Industry’s 100 Most Influential Women” Next Generation; “Top 10 Most Influential Women of the Decade” Gaming Angels & “2011 Indie Cade Trailblazer Lifetime Achievement Award.”

 Andy Smallman is the founding director of Puget Sound Community School, an independent school in Seattle for students in grades 6-12.
 With his wife, Melinda Shaw, and a dedicated group of parents, he started the school in 1994 to create a model for a style of education that helps students build on their strengths and nurtures their intrinsic motivation.
 Since the founding of PSCS, Andy has facilitated classes on the subject of kindness, the purpose of which is to help people connect to their true nature and increase peace in the world.